gem-pasteur/macsyfinder/doc/quickstart.rst

 "``txsscan all --db_type unordered --sequence_db metagenome.fasta``"
 to detect all secretion systems and related appendages in a metagenomic dataset

-* On a completely assembled genome (and thus order of genes makes sense):
+* On a completely assembled genome (where the gene order is known, and is relevant for systems detection):
 "``txsscan T2SS Tad --db_type ordered_replicon --sequence_db mygenome.fasta``"
 to detect the T2SS secretion system and the Tad pilus in a complete genome